John Tootoosis: Career

 Tootoosis was appointed chief of his band by his community in 1920.
-His leadership was not recognized by the Canadian government's Department of Indian Affairs, the branch of government responsible for reserves as the Indian Act dictated that a chief had to be 25 and another chief was chosen.
+His leadership was not recognized by the Canadian government's then Department of Indian Affairs, the branch of government responsible for reserves as the Indian Act dictated that a chief had to be 25 and another chief was chosen.
 Despite this Tootoosis continued to assert a leadership position.
 Upon the formation of the Union of Saskatchewan Indians in 1946, he served as its president and later as a member of the executive.
 In 1959, the union was reorganized as the Federation of Saskatchewan Indian Nations (FSIN), and Tootoosis became its first president.
 In 1970, he was appointed to the federation's newly formed senate, and served in this capacity for the next 19 years.
 In recognition of his work and his devotion to "...seeking answers to the grave problems of his people" he became a Member of the Order of Canada in 1986.

 Tootoosis died on February 2, 1989.